user1342/DISintegrity/README.md

-    ("isDeviceCompromised", "Proprietary"),  # Custom code for checking if device is compromised ("rootConfirmation", "Proprietary"),  # Custom code for confirming if device is rooted ("rootStatus", "Proprietary"),  # Custom code for checking root status ("isDeviceJailbroken", "Proprietary"),  # Custom code for checking if device is jailbroken ("jailbreakDetection", "Proprietary"),  # Custom code for detecting jailbroken devices ("checkJailbreak", "Proprietary"),  # Same as above, but shorter ("detectJailbreak", "Proprietary"),  # Same as above, but shorter
+    ("isDeviceCompromised", "Proprietary"),  # Custom code for checking if device is compromised ("rootConfirmation", "Proprietary"),  # Custom code for confirming if device is rooted ("rootStatus", "Proprietary"),  # Custom code for checking root status ("isDeviceJailbroken", "Proprietary"),  # Custom code for checking if device is jailbroken.
+While jailbroken isn't often used when referring to Android.
+This is here as a catch all.
+    ("jailbreakDetection", "Proprietary"),  # Custom code for detecting jailbroken devices ("checkJailbreak", "Proprietary"),  # Same as above, but shorter ("detectJailbreak", "Proprietary"),  # Same as above, but shorter